Slevinski/slevinski.github.io/series/university-of-iowa/entries/sutton-signwriting-infrastructure-initiative/handout.md

 Sutton SignWriting is a writing system for signed languages.

-Its importance is not limited to symbolic representation.
+Its importance here is functional rather than symbolic.

-It matters because it makes signed language:
+It makes signed language:

 - writable
 - editable